Carry-skip adder

-A carry-skip adder (also known as a carry-bypass adder) is an adder implementation that improves on the delay of a ripple-carry adder with little effort compared to other adders.
+A carry-skip adder (also known as a carry-bypass adder and carry-cancel adder) is an adder implementation that improves on the delay of a ripple-carry adder with little effort compared to other adders.
 The improvement of the worst-case delay is achieved by using several carry-skip adders to form a block-carry-skip adder.

 Unlike other fast adders, carry-skip adder performance is increased with only some of the combinations of input bits.
 This means, speed improvement is only probabilistic.

 Single carry-skip adder

 The worst case for a simple one level ripple-carry adder occurs, when the propagate-condition is true for each digit pair $(a_i, b_i)$.
 Then the carry-in ripples through the $n$-bit adder and appears as the carry-out after $\tau_{CRA}(n) \approx n \cdot \tau_{VA}$.

 For each operand input bit pair $(a_i,b_i)$ the propagate-conditions $p_i = a_i \oplus b_i$ are determined using an XOR-gate.
 When all propagate-conditions are true, then the carry-in bit $c_0$ determines the carry-out bit.

 The n-bit-carry-skip adder consists of a n-bit-carry-ripple-chain, a n-input AND-gate and one multiplexer.

 Each propagate bit $p_i$, that is provided by the carry-ripple-chain is connected to the n-input AND-gate.
 The resulting bit is used as the select bit of a multiplexer that switches either the last carry-bit $c_n$ or the carry-in $c_0$ to the carry-out signal $c_{out}$.

 This greatly reduces the latency of the adder through its critical path, since the carry bit for each block can now "skip" over blocks with a group propagate signal set to logic 1 (as opposed to a long ripple-carry chain, which would require the carry to ripple through each bit in the adder).

 The number of inputs of the AND-gate is equal to the width of the adder.
 For a large width, this becomes impractical and leads to additional delays, because the AND-gate has to be built as a tree.
 A good width is achieved, when the sum-logic has the same depth like the n-input AND-gate and the multiplexer.